boucaron/randomstuff/SolarStudy.md

 - Most of the power peaks are:
   - Shower time 8 to 18 KW
   - Breakfast, Lunch, Dinner
+  - Washing Machine and Dish Washer (2 to 4 KW when heating)

 # Understanding the loads